 Located in the leafy suburb of Sutton Coldfield, Fairfax Academy is a large co-educational comprehensive that defies the "exam factory" stereotype.
 While academic standards are solid, the school's beating heart is undoubtedly the House system and its legendary annual Eisteddfod, a festival of arts that has run for over half a century.
-With more than five applications for every Year 7 place in the last cycle, it stands as one of the most oversubscribed schools in Birmingham, drawing families who value its mix of traditional discipline and creative vibrancy.
+Year 7 admissions are handled through Birmingham's coordinated secondary transfer process, drawing families who value its mix of traditional discipline and creative vibrancy.

 Mr Sean Castle has served as Principal since September 2022.
 His leadership maintains the school's long-standing motto, Sinceritas Laboris (Sincerity in Labour).
 The ethos suggests that hard work is the primary currency of success.
 The campus itself is a blend of 1950s architecture and modern additions, situated on a pleasant site that feels open and orderly.